gacallea/cardanoRelatedStuff/NACG.md

 ### install extra packages ###

 This guide assumes that you are familiar with compilation, and that you know why and when compilation is necessary or useful, and that you are capable of compiling.
 Therefore, during this guide you **won't** be compiling ```jormungandr``` or ```jcli```.
 If you reckon that compiling will give you more, knock yourself out.
-If you do compile, do it on a dedicated environment, or cross-compile, and transfer the binaries to the pool server.
+If you compile, is preferable to do it on a dedicated environment, or cross-compile, and transfer the binaries to the pool server.

 #### install from apt ####